usedocker

 In a hurry?
-Make sure/dev/kvm exists, download the package matching your distro from the official Linux install page, and apt-get install ./... (or dnf install ./...) it.
+Make sure/dev/kvm exists, download the package matching your distro from our Linux download page, and apt-get install ./... (or dnf install ./...) it.

 What you need before you start